Biden to speak Wednesday about ending his 2024 reelection campaign

 "Tomorrow evening at 8 PM ET, I will address the nation from the Oval Office on what lies ahead, and how I will finish the job for the American people," Mr. Biden posted on social media Tuesday.

 Mr. Biden made the shocking announcement Sunday that he would end his reelection campaign and endorsed Vice President Kamala Harris shortly afterward.
+In his initial letter, Mr. Biden said he would address the nation about his decision sometime this week.
 He has been in Rehoboth Beach, Delaware, recovering from COVID since Thursday.

+Mr. Biden's news about exiting the race has dominated headlines, but he has not yet spoken publicly about the decision.
+Many Democrats, including former President Barack Obama, praised his decision and gave lengthy tributes.
+Sen. Chris Coons of Delaware, one of the campaign's co-chairs, said on CBS News shortly after the announcement that Mr. Biden's decision to withdraw from the race "reflects the very best of who Joe Biden is."

+"As he was going through the excruciating loss of his beloved son Beau, it was in Rehoboth, in Wilmington, in prayer and surrounded by all who have loved and supported him for decades in Delaware that he found strength," Coons said.
+"As he was finding his way through the tragic loss of his wife and daughter back in 1972 that began his career in the Senate, it was in Delaware and it was in his faith that he found the grounding and the strength to be able to get back up and continue, and in every chapter in his life, in politics, in service, in his family and at home, he's been grounded.
+Joe Biden, more than anyone I've ever known, speaks to what is best in the American spirit."